Our goal is to push the envelope and deliver 64-bit ARM that you want to use and develop for.

 Join in on the fun.

-** ISO and ANSI keyboard layouts available
+* ISO and ANSI keyboard layouts are available in this production run

 The Pinebook Pro is Powered by Rockchip's RK3399 64-bit Hexacore SOC with 2x A72 and 4x 53 cores, running at 2.0GHz and 1.5GHz respectively.
 The RK3399 features a Quadcore Mali T-860 GPU.